feater-dev/feater/api/README.md

       name: ${FEATER__ASSET_VOLUME__TEST_DB}
 ```

-Note that values of environment variables related to MySQL credentials should remain the same, because they are also included in the asset we've created.
+Note that values of config variables related to MySQL credentials should remain the same, because they are also included in the asset we've created.